yaronma/riddles-maxrect/docs/solution.md

 ## Solution 3: The Real Solution
 ### Overview
-This algorithm based on vertical swift of the lower edges of the rectangles until encountering a top edge or part of it.
+This algorithm based on horizontal swift of the lower edges of the rectangles until encountering a top edge or part of it.

 We have two pre-processing actions: